 - Winterize the Outdoor Water Supply.
 Prevent frozen pipes.
 Remove hoses, inspect spigots for cracks or leaks, and drain the waterline.

 In addition, now is the time to make sure you have a solid plan in place for snow and ice removal.
 Laws on who’s responsible for removing snow from sidewalks and how quickly vary by state and city.
 In Washington, D.C., laws require property owners or residents to ensure sidewalks and curb ramps are clear within eight daylight hours after snow stops falling.

 You also want to make every effort to make sure all walkways and stairs on the property are clear to prevent your tenants from falling and injuring themselves and to avoid the potential of lawsuits should tenants or their guests get hurt due to icy conditions.

 Unless you plan to shovel yourself, you’ll need to contract with a local vendor to plow or shovel your property.
 If you do plan to do the job yourself, take an inventory of your equipment and buy any necessities, such as shovels, salt, or gasoline for the snowblower, now before any pre-storm shortages.

 If your tenant is responsible for removing snow, it is a good idea to send a reminder about local removal ordinances and your own policies each year, or, if need be, with each storm.
 Bigger Pockets recommends both pointing out the section of the lease that makes them responsible for removal and the potential consequences if someone gets hurt on icy sidewalks.

-In addition, the article suggests providing salt and a shovel to eliminate any excuses for not doing the work and driving by to make sure it gets done, if possible.
-Encourage tenants to promptly report any areas where ice accumulates and to apply salt frequently to keep all stairs and walkways clear.
+Also, the article suggests providing salt and a shovel to eliminate excuses for not doing the work and driving by to make sure it gets done, if possible.
+Encourage tenants to promptly report any areas where ice accumulates and apply salt frequently to keep all stairs and walkways clear.

 – By Jill S. Gross